revature-scalawags/Sundoo-Project0/Readme.md

 - JDK Version 8 or 11
 - Scala and SBT
 - OpenCSV API 2.4 (***libraryDependencies += "au.com.bytecode" % "opencsv" % "2.4"***)
+- Scala Logging Library
+  - (***libraryDependencies += "com.typesafe.scala-logging" %% "scala-logging" % "3.9.2"***)
+  - (***libraryDependencies += "ch.qos.logback" % "logback-classic" % "1.2.3"***)

 ## Usage
+- Users can get the information of how many requests are submitted by month, by car make, by car model, and by a type of a vehicle
+- Users can get the percentage of a specific car make's submissions out of the total submissions

 ## Commands
 - Please use the following commands in order to properly compile, test, and run the application.